‘Logan’ After-Credits Scene: Find Where Spoilers Of ‘Logan’ Sequel Are Hidden

 — MARVELous Realm (@MarvelousRealm) March 2, 2017

-But the good news is that Logan could follow along the X-Men comics and introduce the engineered clone X-23 (played by Laura Kinney) as the new Wolverine.
+But the good news is that Logan could follow along with the X-Men comics and introduce the engineered clone X-23 (played by Laura Kinney) as the new Wolverine.

 And Movie Pilot offered a big spoiler that appears to point in that direction.